Doctelligence/doctelligence.github.io/_team/jessewright.md

 weight: 1
 ---

-Jessee Wright is a PhD student in Computer Science at the University of Oxford, where his research focuses on decentralized web architectures and ethical AI.
-He serves as a Technical Advisor at Doctelligence, providing expertise on designing scalable, secure, and ethical web solutions.
+Jesse Wright is a PhD student in Computer Science at the University of Oxford, specializing in decentralized web architectures and artificial intelligence (AI).
+As a Technical Advisor at Doctelligence, he plays a crucial role in guiding the development of scalable, secure, and efficient decentralized AI solutions, leveraging his extensive experience with decentralized systems.

-Jesse was appointed by Sir Tim Berners-Lee, the founder of the World Wide Web, to lead the technical development of Solid, a groundbreaking decentralized web project aimed at giving individuals control over their own data.
-As a Software Architect, Jesse is responsible for guiding the architectural direction of Solid and collaborating with the open-source community to realize the vision of a user-centric, ethical web.
+Jesse was appointed by Sir Tim Berners-Lee, the founder of the World Wide Web, to lead the technical development of Solid, an open-source, decentralized web project aimed at providing individuals with full control over their own data.
+This experience in managing and scaling complex decentralized systems directly informs his work at Doctelligence, where he helps shape the technical infrastructure of the Decentralized Intelligence Network (DIN).

-His work bridges web architecture and AI ethics, and he is an active member of the Ethical Web and Data Architectures Group (EWADA) at Oxford.
-This group, co-led by Sir Tim Berners-Lee and Sir Nigel Shadbolt, focuses on creating new technical and social frameworks for a more equitable, fair, and user-controlled internet.
+His work in both AI and decentralized systems allows him to seamlessly bridge the gap between these two domains.
+Jesse’s contributions extend to the Ethical Web and Data Architectures Group (EWADA) at Oxford, where he collaborates with industry leaders on advancing frameworks for decentralized, peer-to-peer networks.
+This practical experience in building decentralized networks and integrating AI technologies allows him to guide Doctelligence’s mission to develop a decentralized, open-source AI ecosystem.

-Jesse is dedicated to advancing technologies that prioritize privacy, transparency, and fairness online, striving to build a web that empowers users while safeguarding their rights and freedoms.
+By leveraging his technical expertise, Jesse ensures that Doctelligence's DIN network remains scalable and capable of meeting the demands of a rapidly evolving decentralized AI landscape.
+His leadership helps optimize both the architecture and the technical skillsets needed to deliver a high-performance, user-centric system that is both secure and adaptable.

 Learn more about Jesse on his [personal blog](https://blog.jeswr.org/about) or connect with him on [LinkedIn](https://www.linkedin.com/in/jeswr/).